 Secrets Manager enables you to distribute secrets in a secure manner.
 You do not need to configure secrets in plaintext as static information in code, configuration files, or databases.
 However, if you configure the secret names that are used in Secrets Manager for an application, the application can dynamically retrieve plaintext secrets.
 The secret distribution procedure consists of the following steps:

 - The KMS server uses the specified KMS CMK to decrypt the ciphertext data key that is generated for secrets.

 - Secrets Manager uses the plaintext data key to decrypt the ciphertext secrets.

 - Secrets Manager returns the secrets to the KMS client by using HTTPS.

 Secret access control and usage auditing

 - Controls access to secrets.

-You can customize fine-grained permission policies to prevent unauthorized access and leakage.
+You can customize fine-grained permission policies to prevent unauthorized access and data breaches.

 - Audits the usage of secrets.